What to Expect at a GFC Service

 How long does a service last?

-Our services typically last about a hour and a half.
+Our services usually last about a hour and a half.
+(But the fellowship following the services can last for hours)

 What about the songs and music?